rust-lang/rustc_codegen_gcc/Readme.md

 **Despite its name, libgccjit can be used for ahead-of-time compilation, as is used here.**

+## Motivation

+The primary goal of this project is to be able to compile Rust code on platforms unsupported by LLVM.
+A secondary goal is to check if using the gcc backend will provide any compilation speed improvement.

 ## Building

 **This requires a patched libgccjit in order to work.